Abdullah007noman/algorithms/README.md

 8. tie (2/5)
 9. watch (9/10)
 ```

-## Implementation Details
-The DFS algorithm is implemented using recursion with the following components:
-1. Graph representation using an adjacency list
-2. Visited node tracking to prevent cycles
-3. Traversal order recording
-4. Complete graph coverage handling

 ## Graph Representation
 The clothing graph is defined with the following adjacency list: